BitcoinSchema/js-1sat-ord/README.md

 };
 ```

- You can use the helper `fetchPayUtxos(address)` to fetch unspent transaction outputs from the public 1Sat API and create the scripts with the correct encoding.
+ You can use the helper `fetchPayUtxos(address)` to fetch unspent transaction outputs from the public 1Sat API and create the scripts with the correct encoding (base64).
 This should be a BSV address, not your ordinals address.
+Note: By default the script encoding will be base64, but you can provide a 2nd parameter and specify hex or asm encoding for the script property.

  ```ts
  import { fetchPayUtxos } from "js-1sat-ord";

  const utxos = await fetchPayUtxos(payAddress)
  ```

 #### Prepare Inscription